 1200 - 1205 hrs | Opening Remarks: Day 2 SCO Startup Forum 2.0 Smt.
 Shruti Singh, Joint Secretary, Department for Promotion of Industry and Internal Trade |

-1205 – 1505 hrs | Knowledge Sharing Workshop A workshop to build capacity among the SCO Startup founders shall be organized |
+1205 – 1505 hrs | Knowledge Sharing Workshop A workshop to build capacity among the SCO Startup founders shall be organised |

-1505 – 1635 hrs | Procuring Social Innovations A roundtable to discuss public procurement in the context of startups shall be organized |
+1505 – 1635 hrs | Procuring Social Innovations A roundtable to discuss public procurement in the context of startups shall be organised |

 1635 – 1640 hrs | Startup India Team The Startup India Team shall deliver the Vote of Thanks |

 To increase scaling opportunities for startups by building capacity in entrepreneurs through Knowledge Sharing Workshops is of utmost essence.
-A Knowledge Exchange workshop to build capacity among the SCO Startup founders has been organized.
+A Knowledge Exchange workshop to build capacity among the SCO Startup founders has been organised.
 Renowned professionals from the Indian startup ecosystem share their startup knowledge.
 The workshop also highlights the nuances of the startup ecosystem.
 Topics such as how to create a robust business model, how to identify the target audience, how to build a pitch deck, how to approach investors, how to manage a startup team, etc. comprise the topics of the workshop.

 To create open procurement channels to enable matchmaking for procuring innovative solutions from startups, discussing avenues of Procuring Social Innovations is one of the focus areas.
 Forum 2021 includes a roundtable dedicated to Procuring Social Innovation.
 The roundtable aims to explore provisions in the public procurement process for providing access to Government markets to startups.
 The discussion highlights the role of startups working towards social innovation in the context of social problems faced by the SCO Member States.

 To feature innovative startups across sectors from the SCO Member States, a dedicated virtual platform has been curated.
 The virtual arena acts as a discovery platform with a repository of innovative startups across sectors from the SCO Member States.
-The startup showcase enables the entrepreneurs to display various features of their innovation such as a business idea, founder details, product images, contact details, etc. The showcase aims to facilitate connection for startups not only with businesses and target consumers but also with Government bodies.
+The startup showcase enables the entrepreneurs to display various features of their innovation, such as a business idea, founder details, product images, contact details, etc. The showcase aims to facilitate connections for startups not only with businesses and target consumers but also with Government bodies.
 Explore

 To promote entrepreneurship and innovation by building lucrative channels of sharing of Best Practices are imperative.
 Forum 2021 launched the Knowledge Bank developed to showcase different elements of each SCO Member States such as details of their startup ecosystems, incubators, investors, policies, etc. The Knowledge Bank aims not only to serve as a guide to the startup stakeholders in the ecosystem but also to capsulate information that shall enable aspiring entrepreneurs to successfully pursue their journey.